getappmap/appmap-js/docs/guides/refine-appmap-data.md

-Once you've made a recording of a use-case, you can use the `stats` subcommand of the [AppMap CLI](/docs/reference/appmap-client-cli.html). tools to generate some simple statistics about your AppMaps.
+Once you've made a recording of a use-case, you can use the `stats` subcommand of the [AppMap CLI](/docs/reference/appmap-client-cli.html). tools to generate some simple statistics about your AppMap Data.
 Based on these statistics, you will be able to update your configuration so that less-interesting methods are excluded.
 When new recordings are created with the improved configuration, they will be more concise and easier to understand.